evanwon/dependencysharp/README.md

 ## Purpose of this library

-Unmanaged COM libraries are often required for interaction with 3rd-party system, and may be provided by an external vendor so you don't have access to its source.
+Unmanaged COM libraries are often required for interaction with 3rd-party systems, and may be provided by an external vendor so you don't have access to its source.

 There are three basic types of libraries in the Windows world: